AshleyBrown11/MERN-Drink-Socially/README.md

 - React.js: A JavaScript library for building the frontend user interface.
 - Node.js: A JavaScript runtime for building server-side applications.
 - Axios: A promise-based HTTP client for making API requests.
-- Bootstrap: A CSS framework for responsive and attractive UI design.
 - Third-Party API (e.g., TheCocktailDB API): Used to fetch drinking-related information.
 - Render: A cloud platform for deploying the app.
 - Git and GitHub: Version control and collaborative development.